This site is currently in development mode

 ABOUT THE AWARDS

 Architectural Book Awards are intended to recognise excellence in books about architecture written in the English language.
-Several awards will be given for what the judges consider the best book in specified categories.
-An overall award will be given for the book that, in the opinion of the judges, ranks as the single best architectural book of the year among all the winners.
+Several awards may be given for what the judges consider the best book in categories that they shall determine.
+An overall award will be given for the book that, in the opinion of the judges, ranks as the single best architectural book of the year among all the category winners.

-Unlike other book awards, the panel of judges will be anonymous.
-The virtue of anonymity is that it helps to avoid the conflict of interest that can exist when judges and entrants are known to each, as is often the case where both parties are eminent.
-Such discretion was once normal in publishing where, for example, book reviews in the Times Literary Supplement were unsigned.
+Unlike other book awards, the panel of judges will be anonymous, to help avoid the conflict of interest that can exist when judges and entrants are known to each, as is often the case where the parties involved are eminent.
+Such discretion was once normal in publishing, with influential book reviews—in the Times Literary Supplement, for example— appearing unsigned.
 It is now unusual, for reasons that we find regrettable.
 Anonymity assists in ensuring that all parties are protected from the risk of compromise, and our judges will be required to agree to this along with all other conditions of the awards.

-The judges will read the submissions and will be responsible for compiling shortlists of up to six books in each category.
-From these shortlists, category winners will be chosen, and from them, the primus inter pares—the all-over winner.
+The judges will read the submissions and will be responsible for compiling shortlists of up to six books in categories that they will choose.
+From these shortlists, we intend that category winners will be chosen, and from them, the primus inter pares—the all-over winner.

-The prize purse is £7,500 for the overall winner, and £2,500 for each of the category winners.
+The prize purse is £2,500 for each of the category winners, and £7,500 (i.e. the category prize plus an uplift of £5,000) for the overall winner.
 It will be at the discretion of the publisher how the winning monies should be distributed, between the author (and, if there is one, the translator) and the publisher itself.
 It is our expectation that the publisher would not be the end recipient of the prize money but we regard this as a matter beyond our surveillance.

 a.
 Any work on architecture or any aspect of architecture, whether in print or electronic format, originally written in the English language or translated into English) and published in the UK by an imprint established in the UK is eligible.

 b.
 Only publishers may submit works.
-Submissions by authors will not be accepted, though queries should be emailed to the Administrator.
+Submissions by authors will not be accepted, though queries should be emailed to the Organiser.

 d.
 In determining whether the work is published in the UK by an imprint formally established in the UK, the publisher must comply with all of the following: